2pinetwork/js-sdk/README.md

 On every `vault` instance you can access the following attributes:

-* id: string with the vault unique identifier (in the form of network-token-pool, for example polygon-dai-aave).
+* `id`: string with the vault unique identifier (in the form of network-token-pool, for example polygon-dai-aave).
-* token: string identifying the token to be maximized.
+* `token`: string identifying the token to be maximized.
-* earn: string identifying what you'll be receiving as a reward.
+* `earn`: string identifying what you'll be receiving as a reward.
-* priceId: string identifying which price will be queried on Coingecko.
+* `priceId`: string identifying which price will be queried on Coingecko.
-* uses: string identifying the protocol being used (can be 'Aave' or 'Curve' at the time being).
+* `uses`: string identifying the protocol being used (can be 'Aave' or 'Curve' at the time being).
-* pool: string identifying the pool being used (can be 'aave' or 'curve' at the time being).
+* `pool`: string identifying the pool being used (can be 'aave' or 'curve' at the time being).
-* symbol: string identifying the token symbol name.
+* `symbol`: string identifying the token symbol name.
-* chainId: number identifying the chain in which the vault it is deployed.
+* `chainId`: number identifying the chain in which the vault it is deployed.
-* borrow?: optional object containing the borrow depth and percentage used by the vault.
+* `borrow`?: optional object containing the borrow depth and percentage used by the vault.
-* tpi?: optional instance of the main Tpi object being used.
+* `tpi`?: optional instance of the main Tpi object being used.
 If not provided, deposits, withdraws and any operation that requires a wallet will be ignored.

 ### Public methods